williamseipp/notes/study_guide.md

 }}}
 {{{  What is a conditional expression?

+`A conditional is a fork in the road`

+`Conditionals are formed using a combination of if statements and comparison and logical operators.
+They are basic logical structures that are defined with the reserved words if, else, elsif, and end`

     A conditional expression includes conditional operators like ! or && or
     || or >= to compare one or more operands so that the expression as a whole
     evaluates to a boolean value or some 'truthy' value.